CoAxLab/LabHacks-1/labhacks.md

 ## Analysis
 * Start with a clear and universal directory structure for organizing your analysis, data, figures, IRB approval forms, etc. [Here](http://nikola.me/folder_structure.html) is a template you can follow for a transparent directory structure.

-* [Atom](https://atom.io/) is very useful text editor that integrates seamlessly with github.
+* [Atom](https://atom.io/) is very powerful and free text editor that integrates seamlessly with github.
 Use it for writing experimental code, scanner code, bash scripts and so on.
 (Hint: Run scripts from atom with package "script")